jyutzler/Bridge-Systems/system.md

 #### 2NT 20-21
    * 3♣: Puppet Stayman
    * 3♦, 3♥: Jacoby transfers to hearts and spades, respectively
+   * 3♠: Relay to 3NT, to play or to show a good hand with a minor
+   * 3NT: 5♠ + 3♥, no slam interest, pass or correct
+      * If this bid is in error and opener bids 4 of a major, 4NT is "oops"
    * 4♣: Gerber (ace asking)
    * 4NT: Quantitative for 6NT
    * 5NT: Pick a Slam